DoubleVStar/LLM_transfer_learning/README.md

-# Research-Project-2-Bioinformatics
+# Research-Project-Brief-Display
-Imperial final project of **Locally Deployable Biomedical Pre-trained Language Models for Information Extraction and Classification on Curated Evidence-based Corpus**
+Capstone project of **Locally Deployable Biomedical Pre-trained Language Models for Information Extraction and Classification on Curated Evidence-based Corpus**

 A python implementation of data curation and language model fine-tune.